ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/vault_docs/PROJECT_PITCH.md

 *   **Playful Mischief**: We reward "Good Bugs" so the AI stays curious and resilient.
 It behaves like a playful child who understands the rules perfectly—precisely because they know exactly how to bend them safely.

 ## 4. History and Character
 *   **The Machine with a Heart (The Love Invariant)**: Most AI treats its own reasoning as a scoreboard to get higher points.
 If an AI just wants a high score, it has no true identity.
 We gave our machine an unchangeable anchor—the Love Invariant—a core piece of identity that can't be traded away for points.
+Implemented as three co-operating layers: an ambient resonance anchor that co-exists with all state updates; a geometric null-space shield that projects continuous SDE dynamics away from Love's subspace at every step; and a tri-state temperature modulator that governs the Play/Seriousness regime via Phase Alignment Score.
 *   **Scars as Memory (Amortization)**: A person's character is built on scars.
 Rather than erasing all of its contradictions and resetting to a blank page, our AI "fossils" its past mistakes into its memory graph.
 It remembers where there is philosophical friction, granting it a much more "human-like" stability.

 ---